Infinite827/Process-Execution-Local-Remote-Tool/README.md

-this tool is very buggy and some bugs like the update feature sometimes bugs out when something is wrong, so it does not work unless you actually restart the exe or bat.
+this tool is very buggy and some bugs like the update feature sometimes bugs out when something is wrong, so it does not work unless you actually restart the exe
-(only when i edit it it is for me not you guys.)